-Lots of people apply to study medicine every year — but only about 9.5% are successful.
-It’s very competitive.
-However, we have all the information you need to put together a winning application.
+Lots of people apply to study Medicine every year — but only a small number are successful.
+It’s very competitive to get into Medical School.

 Most of you will have help navigating the UCAS form from your schools.
 They will often walk you through the process and make you aware of key deadlines.